 Skyline Drive may be the most famous attraction at pet friendly Shenandoah National Park in Virginia.
 But you’ll definitely want to stop the car and get out for hike!

 Of the more than 500 miles of trails in the park (including the pet friendly Appalachian Trail), only 20 miles are off-limits to dogs because of rock climbs or difficult passages.
 Not only that, dogs are allowed in all campgrounds, pullouts, and picnic areas.
 The stunning views, peaceful wilderness, and cascading waterfalls are all accessible to you and your pup.
 It’s the picture of serenity, just 75 miles from Washington, DC!

 Sleeping Bear Dunes National Lakeshore in Michigan welcomes you and your pets to enjoy the park together.
 Hugging the shore of Lake Michigan, the park offers miles of sand beach, lush forests, inland lakes, and towering bluffs offering incredible views.

 A small percentage of the park is closed to pets, because this is a nesting area for piping plovers.
 Only 70 breeding pairs of these endangered birds are left in the wild, and one third of them nest at the Lakeshore.
 For their protection, signs clearly indicate areas where pets can and cannot go.

-The name “White Sands” might be misleading, but this is still one fo the most impressive dog friendly national parks in America!
+The name “White Sands” might be misleading, but this is still one of the most impressive dog friendly national parks in America!
 These shimmering dunes are actually made of gypsum – not sand.
-Thanks to an ancient sea and some very fortunate geography, this gypsum dune field the largest in the world, covering 275 square miles!
+Thanks to an ancient sea and some very fortunate geography, this gypsum dune field the largest in the world, covering 275 square miles.

 READ MORE ⇒ Visiting White Sands National Park With Dogs